-Recently, the various sectors of the credit markets and the financial services industry have been experiencing a period of unprecedented turmoil and upheaval characterized by the disruption in credit markets and availability of credit and other financing, the failure, bankruptcy, collapse or sale of various financial institutions and an unprecedented level of intervention from the United States federal government.
-While the ultimate outcome of these events cannot be predicted, they may have a material adverse effect on our ability to obtain financing necessary to effectively execute our redeployment strategy and on the market value of our investment portfolio and otherwise on our ability to redeploy our assets and use our cash, cash equivalents and marketable securities to acquire an operating business, this could have a material adverse effect on the market price of our common stock and our business, financial condition and results of operations.
+Since 2008, the United States as well as global capital and credit markets have been experiencing a period of unprecedented turmoil and upheaval characterized by the disruption in credit markets and the availability of credit and other financing, the failure, bankruptcy, collapse or sale of various financial institutions and an unprecedented level of intervention from the United States federal government.
+While the ultimate outcome of these events cannot be predicted, they may have a material adverse effect on our ability to obtain financing necessary to effectively execute our redeployment strategy and on the market value of our investment portfolio and otherwise on our ability to redeploy our assets and use our cash, cash equivalents and marketable securities to acquire an operating business, which could have a material adverse effect on the market price of our common stock and our business, financial condition and results of operations.